California Residence Requirements

 Request for Residency Reclassification

 To request a change in status from non-resident to resident, submit a 19 or Older Residency Reclassification Packet or Residency Reclassification Request Packet Under 19, to the Admissions and Records office.
-To be considered a legal resident of California, you must prove intent to make California your permanent home, as well as prove physical presence in California for one year and one day prior to the start of the semester for which you are applying for residency.
+To be considered a legal resident of California, you must prove intent to make California your permanent home, as well as prove physical presence in California for 1 year and 1 day prior to the start of the semester for which you are applying for residency.
 The Residency Reclassification Request requires you to provide 3 of the following documents (one document from each group and a third document from either group):

 Acceptable Evidence of Intent